 It’s widely understood that going to bed with your makeup on is a major no-no. What’s not so clear is what a healthy nighttime beauty routine looks like.
 Are there certain steps to follow?
 Products to use?
 Yes, and yes!
 While we sleep, our skin’s goal is to repair the damage from the day.
 It has taken me about a year to completely perfect my nightly beauty routine, but after lots of trial and error and asking my beauty guru friends, I consider myself a self-proclaimed pro.
 Here are my five no-fail steps.

 1. Exfoliate.
-Regularly exfoliating your face gently removes the rough outer layer of your skin and reveals soft new skin.
+Regularly exfoliating your face gently removes the rough outer layer of your skin and reveals soft new skin, try to use a pore vacuum amazon to get everything out of your skin.
 This gives you a healthy glow and clears buildup in your pores.
 No one likes blackheads!
 I use a simple combination of coconut oil and baking soda as my exfoliating agent.
 It is both gentle on the skin and cost-effective.
 I smooth a little bit of the mixture on my face and rub it in with small circular motions.

 2. Cleanse.
 After using my coconut oil and baking soda concoction, I wash it off with a gentle cleanser such as CeraVe Foaming Facial Cleanser.
 This washes away all the dirt and oil I scrubbed off my face earlier.
 I use a cleanser that is noncomedogenic, which means it won’t clog my pores.
 I would hate to undo all the progress I made with my scrub!